Trees for Schools FAQ

 - NOTE: Please preview all of our resources to ensure they are appropriate for your grade level.

 I held an Earth Day celebration at my school and I want to share photos with Copernicus.
 How do I send them in?

 We would love to see your photos.
 Please ensure all students in the photos have permission to have their photos taken and send to treesforSchools@copernicused.com.
 These may be used on our website, social media and printed materials.
-Alternatively, please share on your social networks and tag @copernicused on Twitter or Facebook and include the hashtag #TreesForSchools!
+Alternatively, please share on your social networks and tag @copernicused on Twitter, Facebook and Instagram with the hashtag #TreesForSchools!